TLC's Duggar daughters say forgive brother for molestation

 Duggar parents Jim Bob and Michelle came under fire this week for downplaying their son's abuse in a Fox News interview that aired Wednesday.

-Josh Duggar released a statement last month apologising for acting "inexcusably" 12 years ago.
+Josh Duggar released a statement last month apologizing for acting "inexcusably" 12 years ago.
 He also resigned from his job at the Christian lobbying group Family Research Council.

 (Reporting by Piya Sinha-Roy; Editing by Christian Plumb & Kim Coghill)